-Transfers to Aime are available from 3 different airports with Ben’s Bus.
-Our network of shared transfers include buses from Geneva Airport to Aime, Grenoble Airport to Aime.
+Transfers to Aime are available from 2 different airports with Ben’s Bus.
+Our network includes buses from Geneva Airport to Aime and Grenoble Airport to Aime.
 We also have a service between Lyon Airport and Moutiers. which is the next town along the valley floor and easily accessible by train, bus and taxi.
 Click on a logo below to find out more about our shared shuttle services from your airport.
-If you are heading to La Plagne, we also offer services directly from Geneva Airport to La Plagne.
+If you are heading to La Plagne, we do offer direct Saturday services from Geneva to La Plagne.

 AIRPORT TRANSFERS TO AIME

-Our airport transfers to Aime operate on week-ends during the 2020 / 2021 ski season.
-Our shared transfers operate from 5th December 2020 – 24th April 2021, depending on which airport you use.
+Our airport transfers to Aime operate on week-ends during the 2023 / 24 ski season.
+Our shared transfers operate from 2nd December 2023 – 20th April 2024, depending on which airport you use.
 We operate many shuttle buses each day and we generally transport passengers in large coaches, which means cheaper fares and less environmental impact.
-With our fantastic discounts for groups and Children, our prices start from just over £69pp Return.
-There’s no charge for carrying skis.
+With our fantastic discounts for groups and Children, our prices start from £76pp Return.

 BUS STATION IN AIME

 CLOSEST AIRPORT TO AIME

 Aime is about a 2 hour 20 minute drive away from Geneva (133km), Grenoble (171km) & Lyon Airports (176km) and about 1 hour 20 minutes from Chambery Airport (100 km).
 The journey can take longer at certain times of day and during the school holidays, but we allow for this in our timetables.